sendgrid/docs/source/User_Guide/Transactional_Templates/how_to_send_an_email_with_transactional_templates.md

 1. Add a unique template name and then click **Save**.
 1. To begin editing your new template, click **Add Version**.
 1. Select an editor and click **Continue**.
 1. Design your template.
-For more information on designing a Dynamic Transactional Template using the Design Editor or Code Editor, see [Create and edit Dynamic Transactional Templates]({{root_url}}/User_Guide/Transactional)Templates/create_and_edit_dynamic_transactional_templates.html).
+For more information on designing a Dynamic Transactional Template using the Design Editor or Code Editor, see [Create and edit Dynamic Transactional Templates]({{root_url}}/User_Guide/Transactional_Templates/create_and_edit_dynamic_transactional_templates.html).

 {% anchor h2 %}
 Send a transactional email
 {% endanchor %}

 {% anchor h3 %}
 Send transactional email using the SendGrid API
 {% endanchor %}

 *To send a dynamic transactional email:*

+In order to send a dynamic transactional email using cURL, set your call up to look something like this:

 {% codeblock %}
 curl -X "POST" "https://api.sendgrid.com/v3/mail/send" \